-Yes.
 Federal and State regulatory agencies have provided authorization for certain groups to receive booster or third doses.
-Our Boosters and Third Doses webpage offers clarification on who is eligible to receive an additional dose of the COVID-19 vaccine, the difference between third doses and booster shots, and where to find one.
+Our Boosters and Third Doses webpage offers clarification on who is eligible to receive an additional dose of the COVID-19 vaccine, who is eligible to receive a booster shot, the difference between third doses and booster shots, and where to get yours.

 Some people experience side effects from the COVID-19 vaccine.
 Side effects are usually mild and generally happen within 6 weeks of receiving a vaccination.
 It is for this reason the FDA required each of the authorized COVID-19 vaccines to be studied for at least two months (eight weeks) after the final dose.